Join now & save up to 80% on medication

 Is Type 1 Diabetes an Autoimmune Disease?

 An autoimmune disease refers to a medical condition in which the immune system mistakenly attacks a functioning body part.
-There is no substantial evidence explaining the development of an autoimmune illness; however, experts believe that it may be caused by environmental factors.
+There is no substantial evidence explaining the development of an autoimmune illness; however, experts believe that environmental factors may cause it.

 The main function of the immune system is to protect the body against diseases and infections.
 When it identifies foreign invaders, such as viruses and bacteria, it produces antibodies that defend the body against possible health dilemmas.
 In the occurrence of an autoimmune disease, the immune system mistakenly strikes a body organ.